- FERPA Information

-Change Your Privacy Settings Form
+- Change Your Privacy Settings Form

-The Family Educational Rights and Privacy Act (FERPA) of 1974 as amended details the access of student records held and maintained by educational institutions.
+The Family Education Rights and Privacy Act (FERPA) of 1974 as amended details the access of student records held and maintained by educational institutions.
 The law further requires that parents or eligible students be notified of the types of records held and officials responsible for such records.

 In addition to the above excepted information, students may not inspect financial information submitted by their parents, nor may they inspect confidential letters of reference placed in the file prior to January 1, 1975.

-The student does have the right of access upon request to all other educational records and files which are directly related to the student with proper identification.
-This includes all admissions records, registration files, financial aid materials (excluding financial information submitted by their parents as mentioned above), housing files, discipline records and any athletic records.
+The student does have the right of access upon request to all other Education records and files which are directly related to the student with proper identification.
+This includes all admissions records, registration files, financial aid materials (excluding financial information submitted by their parents as mentioned above), housing files, certain discipline records and any athletic records.

 University employees who have an "educational need to know" and others with the expressed consent of the student also have the right of access to a student's records.

 In compliance with Section 99.5 of FERPA, the following information is published for all students at Xavier University.